AshrafMd-1/sqlution/README.md

 ## **Overview**

-**Sqlution** is a frontend-based SQL query editor designed to provide an efficient and intuitive experience for writing, executing, and managing SQL queries.
+**Sqlution** is a frontend-based dummy SQL query editor designed to provide an efficient and intuitive experience for writing, executing, and managing SQL queries.
 It incorporates features such as a **syntax-highlighted code editor, an AI-powered SQL generator, a schema and table viewer, and a template manager**, ensuring seamless query execution and data visualization.